giovannistanco/testbed_setup/install_contiki.md

 $ vagrant up
 $ vagrant ssh
 ```
 We run the bootstarp.sh script to install the Contiki-NG toolchain.
-In case of a WIndows host, it is necessary to convert line endings of this script.
+The bootstrap.sh script installs a lot of useful tools and compilers for different platforms.
+In case of a Windows host, it is necessary to convert line endings of this script.
 From the Vagrant shell we run:
 ```
 $ sudo apt update
 $ sudo apt install dos2unix